Landlord Guide On Protection Against Bad Tenants

 Minimising damage in case you get a bad tenant

-Unfortunately, even if you follow each tip above, there’s still always a chance that a bad tenant will slip through the net.
+Unfortunately, even if you follow each tip above, there’s still opportunity for bad tenants to slip through the net because we’re dealing with humans here, in a world where “shit happens”- even to the best of us.
 That’s what they’re trained to do.
 In a worst case scenario, there are certain steps a landlord can take in order to minimise the damage when they’ve mistakenly harboured a bad tenant.

 2) Start with a 6 month agreement